sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/Interrupts.md

 # Interrupts

-We have looked at various ways to scan inputs from the GPIO, but it may occur to you that this is quite inefficient because it ties up our processor just looking at the pins.
+We have previously looked at various ways to scan inputs from the GPIO, but it may occur to you that this is quite inefficient because it ties up our processor continuously just looking at the pins.
-It is also quite slow, because if something happens to the pins, it will not be detected until our program comes around to poling their state.
+It is also quite slow, because if something happens to one of the pins, it will not be detected until our program comes around to poling its state.

 Interrupts are a mechanism by which a peripheral can send a signal which `interrupts` whatever the CPU is doing, causing it to jump to a subroutine before returning to its previous tasks.